 Stop at Hashalom lookout, a breathtaking observation point overlooking the Sea of Galilee and Tiberias.
-Travel through the Golan Heights southern plateau, view of former syrian fortifications and the modern Israeli settlements, proceed to Katzrin where we visit the Talmudic village with its ancient synagogue.
+Travel through the Golan Heights southern plateau, view of former syrian fortifications and the modern Israeli settlements.
+Proceed to Katzrin the capital city of the Golan, view of the Talmudic village with its ancient synagogue.

-Proceed to Mt.
-Bental overlooking Syria and Kuneitra, view of Mt.Hermon and the northern part of the Golan.
+Drive to Mt.
+Bental overlooking Syria and the city of Kuneitra, view of Mt.Hermon and the northern part of the Golan.

 Our guides are all government licensed by the Ministry of Tourism, speak English or another language as ordered.
 We are proud of our team of guides, who are experienced, knowledgeable, interesting and service oriented, well-mannered and love guiding.
 On Trip Advisor you can find excellent reviews of our guided tours.

 The vehicles used for the tours are government licensed tourist vehicles.
 They are designated for transporting tourists only, are comfortable, new and maintained by our in-house traffic officer.
 Families and small groups will enjoy travelling in a car driven by a suitably licensed driver-guide (two-in-one, no doubt a saving).
 Large groups will be transported in small or large luxury tourist buses.